Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Introduction

 This paper describes a fully operational methane plume detection system integrated into MARS at UNEP's IMEO.
 By automating the initial screening of hyperspectral satellite data, the models developed in this study facilitate the systematic monitoring of vast areas and the discovery of previously unknown emitters.
 This capability substantially reduces the manual workload for analysts, allowing a small team to efficiently process a global data stream.
 In the operational workflow, the system flags candidate plumes for subsequent manual verification, which ensures the correctness and identifies relevant stakeholders for notification \citep{eye_methane_2024}.
-The integration of this model into the MARS pipeline enhances operational efficiency by enabling timely detection of emission events for rapid stakeholder engagement and by scaling monitoring capabilities to support a more comprehensive and systematic analysis of methane dynamics and regulatory accountability.
+The integration of this model into the MARS pipeline enhances operational efficiency by enabling timely detection of emission events for rapid stakeholder engagement and by scaling monitoring capabilities to support a more comprehensive and systematic analysis of methane dynamics and regulatory accountability. \fix{The system processed \fix{\totalprocessed} scenes, resulting in \fix{\totalleaks} verified methane leaks, and \fix{\totalnotified} stakeholder notifications over the first \fix{\howmanymonthsdeployedT} months of operation of the model.
+These results show the model's utility not only for initial detection but also for the verifying successful mitigation, substantiated by case-studies in Libya, Argentina, Oman, and Azerbaijan.}

-Operationalizing a robust and scalable machine learning system for this task required significant advances beyond prior research.
-Our key contributions are: (i) the curation and public release of the largest and most diverse global dataset of manually annotated methane plumes, compiled from three distinct hyperspectral missions; (ii) a rigorous evaluation of various model configurations and a comprehensive performance analysis on full satellite granules, culminating in an ensemble approach that reduces false alerts by over 74\% compared to the prior state-of-the-art \citep{STARCOP}; (iii) the demonstration of successful zero-shot generalisation across sensors, with models trained on EMIT data evaluated on PRISMA and EnMAP, whose performance is further enhanced with fine-tuning; (iv) the successful integration of our models into the UNEP IMEO's MARS operational pipeline, where it processed almost 20,000 scenes, resulting in \totalleaks verified methane leaks, and \totalnotified stakeholder notifications over the first five months of operation of the model; and (v) a demonstration of the model's utility not only for initial detection but also for the verifying successful mitigation, substantiated by case-studies in Libya, Argentina, Oman, and Azerbaijan.
+\fix{Apart from the deployment outcomes, we also describe several distinct technical advances that were required to scale the machine learning system for this task: (i) the curation and public release of the largest and most diverse global dataset of manually annotated methane plumes, compiled from three distinct hyperspectral missions; (ii) a rigorous evaluation of various model configurations and a comprehensive performance analysis on full satellite granules, culminating in an ensemble approach that reduces false alerts by over 74\% compared to the prior state-of-the-art \citep{STARCOP}; and (iii) the demonstration of successful zero-shot generalisation across sensors, with models trained on EMIT data evaluated on PRISMA and EnMAP, whose performance is further enhanced with fine-tuning.}

 The remainder of the paper is organized as follows: Section~\ref{sec:background} reviews the literature on methane detection and prior machine learning approaches.
 Section~\ref{sec:data} describes the datasets from the EMIT, PRISMA, and EnMAP missions.
 Section~\ref{sec:methods} details our machine learning methodology and Section~\ref{sec:experiments} outlines our experimental setup for both single-sensor training and cross-sensor adaptation.
 Section~\ref{sec:results} presents our findings on model performance, false positive reduction, operational deployment results, and mitigation case-studies.
 Finally, Section~\ref{sec:discussion} offers concluding remarks and discusses future work.